-Frequency Offered: Summer only

-Prerequisites: Major prerequisite courses; PCB 3043; junior (60-89 semester hours) or senior (90+ semester hours) standing; minimum-combined 3.0 biology GPA; a course in the area of research; written approval of the associate chair of the Department of Biological Science Typical Format: Not applicable

-Opportunity: Special supervised study in marine biology at the National Marine Fisheries Service Laboratory in Panama City, Florida.
+BSC 4934r SELECTED TOPICS IN APPLIED BIOLOGY (1-4 hrs) Instructors: Vary by course offered Frequency Offered: To be announced Prerequisites: Major prerequisite courses Typical Format: Varies by instructor and course; S/U grade Lecture Topics: Varies based on course.
+Additional Information: Repeatable to a maximum of eight (8) semester hours credit.
+Some sections not for major credit.
+BSC 4940 RESEARCH INTERSHIP IN MARINE BIOLOGY (3-9 hrs) Instructors: Not applicable Frequency Offered: Summer only Prerequisites: Major prerequisite courses; PCB 3043; junior (60-89 semester hours) or senior (90+ semester hours) standing; minimum-combined 3.0 biology GPA; a course in the area of research; written approval of the associate chair of the Department of Biological Science Typical Format: Not applicable Opportunity: Special supervised study in marine biology at the National Marine Fisheries Service Laboratory in Panama City, Florida.
 Additional Information: Students may receive up to nine (9) semester hours of credit, of which four (4) semester hours would apply to the biological science major.

-BSC 4945 UNDERGRADUATE SUPERVISED TEACHING (1 hr)

-Instructors: Not applicable

-Frequency Offered: Annually, fall and spring semesters

-Prerequisites: Major prerequisite courses; senior (90+ semester hours) standing; minimum 3.0 biology FSU GPA; selection as a Undergraduate Supervised Teaching Assistantship Typical Format: S/U grade

-Opportunity: Each year, 20-25 outstanding senior biological science majors are awarded paid undergraduate supervised teaching assistantships (senior TA's) through the Department of Biological Science.
+BSC 4945 D3C 4943 UNDERGRADUATE SUPERVISED TEACHING (1 hr) Instructors: Not applicable Frequency Offered: Annually, fall and spring semesters Prerequisites: Major prerequisite courses; senior (90+ semester hours) standing; minimum 3.0 biology FSU GPA; selection as a Undergraduate Supervised Teaching Assistantship Typical Format: S/U grade Opportunity: Each year, 20-25 outstanding senior biological science majors are awarded paid undergraduate supervised teaching assistantships (senior TA's) through the Department of Biological Science.
 In addition to receiving a stipend, Senior TA's may choose to register for, and receive, 1 hour of credit (BSC 4945) toward the 38-hour biological science coursework requirement.
 Students who are expecting to continue in graduate study (or are considering a career in teaching) are strongly encouraged to apply for an Undergraduate Supervised Teaching Assistantship, since most beginning graduate students receive teaching assistantships similar those experienced in this program.
 For additional information on Undergraduate Supervised teaching, see page 31.
 Additional Information Students who are interested in undergraduate supervised teaching and fulfill the above noted prerequisites should see an Undergraduate Academic Advisor in 1067 Life Sciences to obtain an application.
-Students apply, interview and are selected to either staff the Biology Help Center and serve as a tutor in the introductory biological science courses (i.e., BSC 2010 and BSC 2011), or serve as a tutor or a laboratory TA in the liberal studies biology course for nonmajors (i.e., BSC 1005).
-One (1) semester hour of BSC 4945 may be applied to the biological science major.
+Students apply, interview and are selected to either staff the Biology Help Center and serve as a tutor in the introductory biological science courses (i.e., BSC 2010 and BSC 2011) or serve as a tutor or a laboratory TA in the liberal studies biology course for